landlab/landlab/docs/install.rst

 - To ensure that your version of *pip* (a package installer) is up-to-date, enter the following command::

-  > pip install -upgrade pip
+  > pip install --upgrade pip

 - Once the correct version is installed, now install **netCDF4**.
 (Note the ``conda`` command below handles Anaconda-supported package installation and updates)::